FunKey-Project/FunKey-Project.github.io/docs/tutorials/software/add_roms.md

+# How to get ROMs legally

+Yes legally!
+Despite the general opinion it is perfectly possible to purchase and play famous ROMs legally such as Sonic, Castlevania, Megaman and more, read the note below for more details. **The FunKey Wiki** maintains <a href="https://wiki.funkey-project.com/wiki/Available_third-party_software" target="_blank">lists</a> of legal sources for ROMs, including <a href="https://wiki.funkey-project.com/wiki/List_of_emulatable_games_(freeware)" target="_blank">freeware ROMs</a>, <a href="https://wiki.funkey-project.com/wiki/List_of_emulatable_games_(commercial)" target="_blank">commercial ROMs</a>, and <a href="https://wiki.funkey-project.com/wiki/List_of_utilities" target="_blank">utilities</a>.

+**Note about ROM emulation:** While ROM emulation is often seen as illegal, and sometimes by extension emulation itself, it is simply not true.
+Emulating hardware is perfectly legal, no gray area about this.
+Sharing a software copy though is illegal, so websites that host copied ROMs or bios are illegal as well as downloading ROMs or bios from them.
+However, if some giant videogame companies have decided not to share their games as ROMs, it is not the case for all of them.
+Many companies, even giants such as SEGA, ATARI or Konami sell their retro-games online as ROMs.
+For example it is perfectly legal to purchase the SEGA Mega Drive and Genesis Classics on <a href="https://store.steampowered.com/app/34270/SEGA_Mega_Drive_and_Genesis_Classics/" target="_blank">Steam</a> and play Sonic on your FunKey S.

+# Add ROMs to the FunKey S

 Connect your **FunKey S** console to your computer and add new games as simply as you would do it with a simple USB memory stick: